 - Erosion control - The riparian and aquatic vegetation, riffles, and meandering shape create "roughness" which slows the water, thereby reducing its capacity to erode and transport sediment.

 - Water quality improvement - Aquatic vegetation and natural biological processes help to oxygenate the water, remove nutrients and non-nutrient contaminants and thus improve water quality.

 - Habitat - A living stream provides a diverse range of aquatic habitat for a plants and animals.
 It also provides a corridor of land and water along which many animals can move.

 - Education – Living streams provide education opportunity for local schools, TAFE colleges and Universities.
 They provide opportunities to research the behaviour of the plants and animals which live side by side with humans.

 - Recreation - Streams, rivers and estuaries provide refuges for people as well as wildlife.
 They provide a range of recreational opportunities, including canoeing, fishing, bird watching, bush walking, and the simple exploration of nature.
 They can be shady green corridors through housing developments, providing places to relax and enjoy.

-The Department of Water has been involved with improvement of several urban drains under the Urban Waterway Renewal Program – for information see the South East Regional Centre for Urban Landcare website.
+The Department of Water has been involved with the restoration of several urban drains under the Urban Waterways Renewal Program – for information see the South East Regional Centre for Urban Landcare website.

 For further information see: